 You can, but you will need to tweak the recipe because einkorn absorbs less liquid than regular flour.
 Typically, if you swap regular flour for einkorn in a recipe, you will need to use a bit more einkorn flour.

-When you’re using einkorn, it is good to know that the batter will look and have a different texture than when using modern wheat flour.
+When you’re using einkorn, it is good to know that the batter will look different and have a different texture than when using modern wheat flour.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.